ABOUT THIS DOCUMENT

 - the recipient has agreed with us standard contractual clauses approved by the European Commission, obliging the recipient to safeguard the personal information; or

-PPRO only ever retains personal information for as long as is necessary and we have strict review and retention policies in place to meet these obligations.
-Unless specifically mentioned otherwise, we keep your personal data (name, address, contact details) for a minimum of 6 years after which time it will be destroyed.
+Crosscard only ever retains personal information for as long as is necessary and we have strict review and retention policies in place to meet these obligations.
+Unless specifically mentioned otherwise, we keep your personal data as long as legally permitted or required and as long as it is still in our business interest.

-The Cookies used by Our Sites or App can be:
+The Cookies used by Our Sites or Apps can be:

 - Transient (or per-session) Cookies – these only exist for your site visit and are deleted on exit.
 They recognise you as you move between pages, for example, recording items added to an online shopping basket.
 These Cookies also help maintain security.

 - Persistent (or permanent) Cookies – these stay on your machine until expiry or deletion.
 Many are built with automatic deletion dates to help ensure your hard drive does not get overloaded.
 These Cookies often store and re-enter your log-in information, so you don’t need to remember membership details.